chriswillsflannery/ticker-and-chat/README.md

 ---

 For a weekend of hacking, I'm satisfied with this.
 It's messy, and there are likely some edge cases yet to be discovered.
-I would NOT ship this as-is in production - I would like to more thoroughly look at how solutions like `BetterAuth` handle all of the edge cases first.
+I would NOT ship this as-is in production.
+I would like to more thoroughly look at how solutions like `BetterAuth` handle all of the edge cases first.
+I would also like to more deeply read and understand the ai-sdk docs, as there are likely a lot of best practices I'm unaware of (this was my first time attempting to build anything that does tool calls).

+Thanks!
+This was fun.
+Learned a lot.